gowrav-vishwakarma/vnatk-vue/README.md

               value: "City.name", // Value does not have effect as alrady overrided column by slot in template above
               // moveto: 2,
             },
-            "State.gst_code": { // ADD a new column showing User.State.gst_code, look at how we included gst_code in retrive options model's include.
+            "State.gst_code": { // ADD a new column showing User.State.gst_code, look at how we included gst_code in read options model's include.
               text: "State GST Code",
               value: "State.gst_code",
               sortable: true,